 Sleeping with curly or wavy hair on a pillowcase designed for hair reduces bed head, damage and breakage because the fabrics have tightly woven, smooth fibers, meaning there's less texture to grip at (and potentially damage) your curls.
 And as a bonus, some dermatologists believe that the smooth texture of a silk pillowcase actually works to protect your skin, as well as your hair.
 Talk about a dreamy deal.

-Wear a Bonnet
+Wear a Bonnet or Hair Wrap

 For a more travel friendly approach to the silk pillowcase approach, many curlies keep their curly hair in check with the help of a satin-lined bonnet.
 The classic satin bonnet is a gold standard of a curly hair sleep routine for a reason — they're comfortable to wear when you sleep, and the smooth fabric helps prevent curly hair from snagging or tangling the same way a pillowcase does.
 An added argument for bonnets is that they help seal in the products you apply before bed, preventing them from evaporating as you sleep, or getting rubbed all over your pillow and onto your face.